codio-content/Linux-Users_and_Permissions/.guides/content/Project-approach-7696.md

 A Content Management System, or CMS for short, is a very popular kind of software that handles the creation, edition and presentation of content such as text, images, links, videos or documents.

-CMSs' as well as other kinds of software, include certain files and directories that need the proper permissions in order to:
+CMSs as well as other kinds of software, include certain files and directories that need the proper permissions in order to:

 - Keep its content safe from any malicious access
 - Allow the users to create, edit or delete content